daniel a rios

 My Tech Stack Includes:

-Django, Python, Git, NeoVim, JavaScript, Linux, Test Driven Development, Pytest, Django Rest Framework, Redmine, Jira, Jupyter Notebook, Ansible, ElasticSearch, Postgres, APIs, JSON, HTML, CSS, SQL
+Django, Python, NeoVim, Git, GCP, Heroku, Kubernetes, Docker, Redis, Linux, Test Driven Development, Domain-Driven Development, Pytest, Django Rest Framework, Jira, Jupyter Notebook, Postgres, JavaScript, TypeScript, APIs, JSON, HTML, CSS, SQL

 Favorite Python packages: